-Recent repertoire has included music by Thomas Chilcott, Owen Alstott, Peter Thomas Nardone, Herbert Howells and several Taize pieces.
-Damian has also composed several unique pieces to augment the choir’s repertoire and also commissioned a piece by Malcolm Archer, which was performed in 2018 as a Lancaster Cathedral first.
+Rpertoire in 2018 has included music by Thomas Chilcott, Owen Alstott, Peter Thomas Nardone, Herbert Howells and several Taize pieces.
+Damian has also composed several unique pieces to augment the choir’s repertoire and also commissioned a piece by Malcolm Archer, which was performed as a Lancaster Cathedral first.

 2019 will also see the return of Clement Lee to Lancaster Cathedral as sub-organist.
 Clement’s profile is included in the Music Staff section

 For larger events The Cathedral choir is always delighted to welcome members of the wider Diocese and this will typically increase the choir to around 40 voices.
 The inclusion of choir members from around the Diocese is a great blessing and one which we hope will continue to thrive.
 One of the highlights of 2018 was the privilege of performing music at the Episcopal Ordination & Installation of Bishop Swarbrick as Seventh Roman Catholic Bishop of Lancaster.

 In many traditional Cathedrals the choir members perform directly in view of the congregation, and are therefore very much “on show” - quite daunting especially for people who are naturally more reserved.
 Lancaster Cathedral, with the choir loft and organ under the beautiful West Window is more in keeping with the role of Cathedral Parish: the choir can be heard and not seen.
 This creates a more self-contained and safe space for the choir and hopefully that is reflected in the performances.
 That said, there are also times when it is nice to have the choir placed much closer to the congregation.
 For this the Grand piano is used and also, the arrival of the new Box Organ (see below) could allow this to happen more frquently.